Einsteinish/GCP-MyLab-Samples/terraform-salt-master-gcp/README.md

 ```

 ### Steps
-(This is the quick and dirty steps not intending to replace any official salt docs or salt experts's opinion)
+(These are the quick and dirty steps not intending to replace any official salt docs or salt experts's opinion)

 * Minion - how to set master:
 add master's ip to /etc/salt/minion: